 Creating Content for the Top of the Funnel

-The top of the funnel is the very beginning of the process when a customer is just realizing they have a problem that needs solving and begins to look for solutions.
+The top of the buyer’s journey funnel is the very beginning of the process when a customer is just realizing they have a problem that needs solving and begins to look for solutions.
 This is also known as the “discovery” or “awareness” phase.
 For example, let’s say that a marketing manager needs better analytics tools for the company’s marketing campaigns.
 This may become obvious when the CEO asks for the ROI on a specific campaign, and, although some data is available, the stats could be better, or there may need to be an easier way to show or share that data.

-You job is to first understand the prospect’s pain point and what is triggering the need.
+Your job is to first understand the prospect’s pain point and what is triggering the need.
 Next, you need to create content that helps educate the prospect and provide high-value resources.
 Here are examples of a few different types of content that are effective for this stage of the game:

-- White papers.
+- Whitepapers.
 At this point in the buyer’s journey, the prospect is seeking data and information that will help them make a decision.
 White papers are the perfect type of content because in them you can address the problem, present general solutions, and then dive into your brand’s specific solution.
 Prospects want facts and research, and white papers fill that need.

 - Blog posts.
 Blog posts can also be valuable at this stage, especially long-form content.
 You can address the prospect’s pain point and offer tactics and strategies for meeting the challenge.
 At the end of the content you can provide a call to action, encouraging the prospect to download a gated white paper or eBook on the same topic in exchange for a name and email address.
 Gated content allows you to capture leads so you’re able to continue to educate them with more relevant and nurture them through the sales cycle.